Real Estate Mauritius · Westimmo

 Personal use: maximum 45 days per year

-Rental income via hotel management operations
+Rental income generated through hotel operations

-Residence permit ≥ USD 375,000 · Spouse + children under 24
+Residence permit from USD 375,000 · Spouse + children under 24

-Sources: Economic Development Board (EDB) Mauritius — edbmauritius.org · National Budget 2025-2026 · Financial Act 2025
+Sources: Economic Development Board (EDB) Mauritius — edbmauritius.org · National Budget 2025–2026 · Finance Act 2025

-Mauritius Tax Framework · Budget 2025-2026
+Mauritius Tax Environment · 2025–2026 Budget

-One of the world's most competitive
+One of the world’s most attractive tax frameworks

-tax environments for foreign investors
+for foreign investors

 15%